 You may also quality as crappy if you witness someone being harmed and do nothing.
 We can’t stop all the bullies of the world: but we can make sure their victims do not have to stand alone.

-I am slightly overly judgmental on this one; but, if the shoe fits,……….those who litter, crappy people.
+I am slightly overly judgmental on this one; but, if the shoe fits……….litters, crappy people.

 My sister used to say “You can tell all you need to know about a person that litters: they are self-absorbed and lazy.”
-I would change it to “they are self-absorbed, lazy, and pretty much a crappy person.”
+I would change it to “they are self-absorbed, lazy, crappy people.”

 So how, boy 3, are you not to turn into a crappy person?